From wide ranging vistas to mini hillocks, the meerkat exhibit en-route to Café Graze is the perfect spot to see strong teamwork in action.

 They’re also well known for their intricate behaviours and clearly defined roles as foragers; sentries and babysitters.
 See if you can spot who’s on guard duty when you visit!

 If you love our meerkats then why not adopt one?
-Cheeky Chico is a firm favourite on our Go Wild children’s adoption scheme but if you’re struggling to choose (or are older than 16!) then our adult scheme has meerkat adoptions too!
+Cheeky Caesar is a firm favourite on our Go Wild children’s adoption scheme but if you’re struggling to choose (or are older than 16!) then our adult scheme has meerkat adoptions too!

 Check out our Addax, Arabian oryx and adorable Dorcas gazelles as you head back to the Amur tigers.
 They’re located in the paddocks to the left and right of the meerkats.
 Until 40 years ago the Arabian oryx was extinct in the wild but its numbers are now improving following successful reintroductions of animals bred in captivity.